edayot/SimpleDrawer/README.md

 This command will give you all items available in the datapack : `/function simpledrawer:give`

+# Configure the datapack :

+You can configure the datapack in-game using the configuration menu : `/function simpledrawer:config`

+It's a clickable chat menu, you can change LOD, enable/disable alternative compacting recipes, configure capacity upgrades.

 # Developers :
 See the [documentation](https://edayot.github.io/SimpleDrawer/) for adding your own material or disabling items.